-Part A (6 Marks)
+Part 1 (6 Marks)

 Coming from Java or C++, you might think Scala is a rather esoteric programming language.
 But remember, some serious companies have built their business on Scala.
 I claim functional programming is not a fad.
 And there are far, far more esoteric languages out there.
 One is called brainf\\\.
-You are asked in this part to implement an interpreter for a slight extension of this language.
+You are asked in this part to implement an interpreter for this language.